 What to Know About Languages in Iceland

-Icelandic is the official language of Iceland, which is notoriously difficult to learn!
-But don't worry, you won't need to take a hefty language course before your visit, as you'll get by just fine with English.
+Icelandic is the official language of Iceland, and it’s notoriously difficult to learn.
+Don’t worry, though: you won’t need a language course before your visit, as you’ll get by just fine with English.

-The Icelandic language has roots tracing back to Old Norse, and Icelanders take great pride in preserving their language, but you’ll find that most Icelanders speak really good English.
-This makes communication generally really straightforward for international travelers!
+Icelandic traces its roots to Old Norse, and Icelanders take great pride in preserving it, but you’ll find that most people speak very good English.
+That makes communication straightforward for international travelers.

-Information signs and menus in restaurants are usually displayed in both Icelandic and English, but learning a few Icelandic phrases like Takk (Thank you) or Góðan daginn (Good day) can be a nice gesture and is usually appreciated!
-It's also a good idea to get familiar with the names of locations you plan to visit to make traveling easier.
+Signs and restaurant menus are usually in both Icelandic and English, but learning a few phrases like Takk (thank you) or Góðan daginn (good day) is a nice gesture and is usually appreciated.
+It also helps to get familiar with the names of the places you plan to visit.

 - Learn more about the Icelandic Alphabet and Language Basics

-The Icelandic króna (ISK) is Iceland’s official currency, and you’ll rarely find places that accept foreign money, even in popular tourist areas.
-Luckily, Iceland is incredibly card-friendly, so you’ll find that most transactions, from restaurants to small shops, are easily handled with a credit or debit card.
-Just be sure your card has a PIN, especially as some self-service gas stations require it for payment.
+The Icelandic krona (ISK) is Iceland’s official currency, and foreign currencies are rarely accepted, even in tourist areas.
+Luckily, Iceland is highly card-friendly, and most payments, from restaurants to small shops, can be made with a credit or debit card.
+Just make sure your card has a PIN, as some self-service gas stations require it.

-You may have already heard that Iceland is an expensive destination, and this really is true.
-It's a good idea to save up before arrival so you'll be able to enjoy your trip with less stress, but there are plenty of ways to make your experience more budget-friendly.
+You may have heard that Iceland is an expensive destination, and it’s true.
+It helps to save up before arrival so you can enjoy your trip with less stress, but there are plenty of ways to make your visit more budget-friendly.

 Get Groceries and Take Advantage of Discounts

-Eating out is expensive in Iceland, so you may want to choose accommodation that has access to a kitchen.
-You can book a holiday apartment, a cozy cottage, or an affordable hostel for your time in Iceland and cook your own meals by shopping in low-cost supermarkets like Krónan.
+Eating out is expensive in Iceland, so you may want accommodation with a kitchen.
+You can book a holiday apartment, a cottage, or an affordable hostel and cook your own meals, shopping at low-cost supermarkets like Kronan.

 - See more: Shopping for Groceries in Iceland